justinhachemeister/Bleak/README.md

 ## Usage

-All methods (including features) can be overloaded with a process id instead of a process name
+You can also overload any method with a process id instead of a process name

 ```csharp
 using Bleak;